lv042/Weather-Wizard/docs/research.md

 For logging, a logging framework doesn't have to be used for a small scale project like Weather Wizard.
 The standard library of Golang already provides a good logging framework.

-For bigger projects it is recommended to use a proper logging framework.
+For bigger projects, it is recommended to use a proper logging framework.
 The most popular and widely used logging framework is called Logrus ((Gartner, 2022).

 Logrus supports a variety of output formats, log levels, and hooks, as well as structured logging.
 Its adaptability and